What Does it Mean to Study Clinical Laboratory Science?

 Clinical laboratory science is a smart choice for students who want a career with solid growth potential.
 As Americans live longer, we will require more trained specialists to assist in our advanced medical care.
 Baby Boomers, in particular, have already begun to place greater demands on our healthcare system, creating higher demands for trained professionals throughout the industry.

-Clinical laboratory technologists are professionals who have received a Bachelor of Science or higher and passed the national certification.
+Professionals who have received a Bachelor of Science or higher and passed the national certification.
 Laboratory technologists specialize in the actual laboratory processes required to test and microscopically analyze body fluids and tissues.
 They perform complex chemical and biological tests, with an emphasis on determining the presence and function of bacteria, fungi, parasites, and other microorganisms.
 In larger laboratories, technologists will specialize in the tests that they perform, whereas in smaller institutions the tests will be more general.

 The clinical laboratory technologist's job description includes evaluating test results, developing and modifying laboratory procedures, monitoring programs for efficiency and accuracy.
 A technologist will often be called upon to supervise clinical laboratory technicians and other personnel.

-The clinical laboratory technician serves a different function in the laboratory.
 Becoming a technician does not require the same level of formal education and training in the biological and chemical sciences.
 The tests that a technician performs are not as complex as those of the technologist.
 Technicians may prepare specimens and operate laboratory equipment under the supervision of a technologist, but will not be expected to have the same level of analytical training as a technologist.

 What's It Like to Work as a Clinical Laboratory Scientist?